nathanpainchaud/lightning-hydra-template/README.md

 git clone https://github.com/nathanpainchaud/lightning-hydra-template
 cd lightning-hydra-template

-# [OPTIONAL] create uv environment and install dependencies
+# create uv environment and install dependencies
+# you must specify as an extra the desired CPU/CUDA versions of PyTorch
+# Supported values are: cpu, cu124, cu121, cu118
-uv sync
+uv sync --extra cu124

 # install pytorch according to instructions
 # if repo versions is not compatible with your system